-The specification of the loss, divergence and class of admissible posteriors in \eqref{ocpost1}, address three difficulties of conventional Bayesian inference.
-First, if framing a probabilistic model for the data is difficult, we can replace the negative log-likelihood with a general loss function.
-Second, if the prior has conflict with information about $\theta$ in the loss function, a robust divergence can downweight influence of the prior.
-Third, if computation is intractable, we can choose $\mathcal{F}$ so that \eqref{ocpost1} is easier to solve numerically.
-When $\mathcal{F}$ is unrestricted and $\mathcal{D}(q\|p) = \E_{q(\theta)}\left\{\log q(\theta)-\log p(\theta)\right\}$ is the KLD, the solution to \eqref{ocpost1} has an explicit form,
+Specification of the loss, divergence and admissible posteriors in \eqref{ocpost1} address three issues in standard Bayesian inference.
+First, if framing a probabilistic model for the data is difficult, we can replace the negative log-likelihood with a loss function that reflects our inferential goals.
+Second, if the prior has conflict with information about $\theta$ in the loss function, a robust divergence can downweight prior influence.
+Third, if computation is intractable, we can choose $\mathcal{F}$ so that the optimization problem is easier to solve.
+When $\mathcal{F}$ is unrestricted and $\mathcal{D}(q\|p)$ is the KLD, the solution to \eqref{ocpost1} is

 which is the Gibbs posterior \citep{Bissiri2016} often studied in PAC-Bayesian generalization bounds \citep{Alquier2024}.
-Further assuming $\lambda=1$ and $R(y \mid \theta)$ as the negative log-likelihood of some parametric model, then $p^*(\theta \mid y)$ is just the conventional posterior.
+Setting $\lambda=1$ and $R(y\mid \theta)$ as the negative log-likelihood recovers the conventional posterior.